Heritage Open Days has flourished as a unique joint-venture spanning the public, private and voluntary sectors.

-Heritage Open Days is coordinated centrally by the National Trust with funding from players of People’s Postcode Lottery.
+Heritage Open Days is coordinated nationally by the National Trust with support from players of People’s Postcode Lottery.
 Locally, it is thousands of organisations and individuals from all walks of life who make the festival happen.

-Heritage Open Days is organised by a huge network of people who share a passion for places, history and culture.
-Locally, over 1,500 organisations and some 40,000 volunteers organise (and fund) thousands of site openings and events, jointly attracting over 3 million visitors.
+Heritage Open Days is organised by an enormous network of people who share a passion for places, history and culture.
+Locally, thousands of organisations and volunteers programme, fund and manage a fantastic array of site openings and events, jointly attracting millions of visitors.
 They make Heritage Open Days England’s biggest voluntary cultural event.

 Being grass roots led the national team regularly consults with local organisers to inform our path forward.
 It also means that the organisational set up varies across the country according to what works locally - some places have an area coordinator who helps to build, connect and promote a festival hub.
 You can see our list of local coordinators here.